gshively11/tabula-rasa/README.md

-  frontend-data.js  ----- DRYs up data used by the frontend prisma.ts  ------------ Provides db client server.ts  ------------ Main file for the API server
+  frontend-data.js  ----- DRYs up data used by the frontend prisma.ts  ------------ Provides db client server.ts  ------------ Main file for the API server /tests/  ---------------- End-to-end tests using Playwright /__screenshots__/  ---- Stores Playwright screenshots.
+Mounted as a volume when running `make e2e`
 ```

 ### Dependencies

 - `limax` is locked at `2.1.0` because later versions have issues with building native dependencies
-- `svgo` is l ocked at `2.8.0` because later versions have issues with astro icons
+- `svgo` is locked at `2.8.0` because later versions have issues with astro icons